185SE14THST/ng-military-psych-training-readiness/README.md

    3. Run npm start to start the nodejs web server.
    4. Open your web browser and navigate to the root homeapge.
    5. Click on the 'Try ...' button to evaluate the sample function.
+   6. User your web browser console to view the javascript console log output for the 'answers'.

 [Get a free copy of Visual Studio Code with support for building Angular apps](https://code.visualstudio.com/download)